tfh8fe/iesopt/docs/pages/user_guides/qna/cop_interpolation.md

 # Variable COP and minimum conversion

 ## Intro
-Usually, the COP is calculated using the input and output values:
+Usually, the COP is defined by:

 $$ COP = \frac{\text{out}}{\text{in}} $$

-At example timestep 3367 that would be
+At result from the optimization at example timestep 3367 is:

 $$ COP = \frac{34}{23.34} = 1.46 $$